 We have a new Mary in the group.
 (For those following along, we always have a 2nd sop named Mary.
 It’s a thing.)
 She hasn’t yet submitted her official aca-bio, but we can tell you that she’s just great.
 Watch this space for more Mary info!

 Robin has sung at Carnegie Hall…well, the steps of Carnegie Hall… performed at Lincoln Center…ok, the cab was passing Lincoln Center…and brought the house down at the Kennedy Center…no really, that one’s true!
 She’s tall, blonde on a good day, alto when she remembers to be and on key when she’s paying attention which is usually on Thursdays around 3 to 3:15 – thus the stage name Oblivious deHavilland.
 Talented.
 Musical.
 Funny.
 Entertaining.
 Robin has heard all of these words.
 She’s also heard rutabaga, wingtip, Alhambra and smudge.
 She lives in Bethesda with one kid and a big dog and her celebrity crush is Brian Dennehy…I know, right?

-Amy has played “legit” classical violin since the age of 9, but early in life was bitten by the pop/jazz bug.
-In real life, she’s a multi-media director-producer and speaker.
-Performing with Venus takes her back to summers on stage with The Wildwood Summer Theater, and collegiate singing at Yale, where she met her a cappella-singing hubby.
-They have two aca-children who have spent more of their lives listening to singing group rehearsals than most kids spend in school.
+Amy has played “legit” classical violin since the age of 9, but early in life was bitten by the pop/jazz bug, which blossomed in college a cappella at Yale.
+In real life, she’s a multi-media director/producer and speaker.
+She and her a cappella-singing hubby have two aca-children who have spent more of their lives listening to singing group rehearsals than most kids spend in school.